Traveling with train tickets

 If your train ticket is a combined ticket and reservation, then you cannot simply board the next train.
 You may need to purchase a new train ticket for that train or exchange your current ticket for a new one.
 And this is where it gets a little tricky, depending on the delivery method you chose for your ticket.

 First, read the exchange conditions for your train ticket.
 This can be found printed with your actual ticket if you have a paper ticket, or on your Rail Europe email invoice.
 This will allow you to determine whether your train ticket is exchangeable or not.
 Typically, there are three types of train tickets: non-flexible, semi-flexible and flexible.

-If you have a non-flexible ticket (i.e.: your ticket is not exchangeable or refundable at all), then you’re out of luck and will have to purchase a new train ticket, regardless of the delivery method of your ticket.
+If you have a non-flexible ticket (i.e. your ticket is not exchangeable or refundable at all), then you will have to purchase a new train ticket, regardless of the delivery method of your ticket.